bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 <span style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone"><em>Think at the keyword “this” like it was the air inside the ball!</em></span>

-<span style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone"><em>Theoretically, analyzing the air we can say a lot about the compressor which put that air in the ball!
+<span style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padding-multiline"><em>Theoretically, analyzing the air we can say a lot about the compressor which put that air in the ball!
 (The execution context of the air).</em></span>

 <span style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone"><em>When we call “this.tube” - sudo code here - we will have access to the tube that the compressor used to inflate out ball!</em></span>